Royal Grammar School, Newcastle upon Tyne: Organisation

-Throughout the school (years 3–13) are four houses, named Collingwood (gold), Eldon (green), Horsley (blue) and Stowell (red), although the junior school previously had separate houses, named after colours (red, white, and blue).
+Throughout the school (years 3–13) are four houses, named Colingwood (yellow), Eldon (green), Horsley (blue) and Stowell (red), although the junior school previously had separate houses, named after colours (red, white, and blue).

 There are 91 members of teaching staff in the senior school including the headmaster, Geoffrey Stanford.
 In the junior school there are 16 members of the teaching staff, including the junior school headmaster, James Miller.

 Clubs and societies

 The RGS has Combined Cadet Force (CCF) Army, Navy and RAF contingents, open to both boys and girls.
 Cadets have weekly training sessions after school, and opportunities to go on extended training and adventure trips during the holidays.
 The Army section of NRGS CCF is affiliated to the Royal Regiment of Fusiliers, and the Navy Section is affiliated to HMS Calliope, a stone frigate which is situated on the Tyne next to the Baltic Art Gallery.

 In 2004 the school hosted the first Northern Junior Debating Championship, which has now become an annual competition.
 The school's debating society also regularly enters teams for other competitions, and has reached the finals' day of both the Oxford Union and Cambridge Union schools' competitions in recent years, winning the Cambridge Union competition in 2010.
 At a junior level, RGS won the Northern Junior Debating Competition in 2005, 2006, 2010 and 2014.

 The primary sports that are played at RGS are rugby, hockey, fencing, football, netball, cricket, swimming, and athletics.

 In 2025, the VEX Robotics team qualified for the VEX Robotics World Championships in Dallas, Texas.